Procedure Time45 min.

 - Nose bumps (for a non-surgical nose job)

 The function of Radiesse®, when getting rid of wrinkles, is to act as a volumizer and contouring agent.
 In other words, it is the ‘lift’ that gives the more youthful appearance.
 Other injectables focus on ‘freezing’ skin muscles or nerves to smooth wrinkles, or on deep moisturization.
 Each of these anti-aging cosmetic solutions have their place and usefulness.
-An experienced doctor can make a recommendation for which one would address your concerns best.
+An experienced doctor or nurse can make a recommendation for which one would address your concerns best.
 Sometimes, this may involve a ‘soft lift’ procedure, using multiple, injectable wrinkle reducers.

 Radiesse® should not be used around the eyes, or on the lips.